Tenshin Shōden Katori Shintō-ryū: Keppan

-Historically, before beginning any training in Tenshin Shōden Katori Shintō-ryū, every prospective pupil had to sign an oath of allegiance to the school.
+Historically, before beginning any training in Tenshin Shōden Katori Shintō-ryū, every prospective pupil had to swear an oath of allegiance to the school.
 The method was to make keppan (blood oath) in support of the following kisho or kishomon (pledge).
 This oath was a written one with the prospective member being required to sign his name in his own blood.
 The applicant would prick or cut a finger or sometimes the inner arm and with the blood drawn, sign the following pledge:

 On becoming a member of the Tenshin Shōden Katori Shintō-ryū which has been transmitted by the Great Deity of the Katori Shrine, I herewith affirm my pledge that: